MerlinLaboratory/DRIMS_template/README.md

 ```
 This launcher runs the script `test_example.cpp` located in the `DRIMS_template` ROS package.

-**NOTE**: remember to press 'next' in the RvizVisualToolsGui window to execute the motion on the robot.
+**⚠️ NOTE**: remember to press 'next' in the RvizVisualToolsGui window to execute the motion on the robot.
 (Check the terminal where you launched the `launchControlServer.launch` to visualize the previous blue message)

-**NOTE 2**: the example assumes the dice localization is active.
+**⚠️ NOTE 2**: the example assumes the dice localization is active.
 If you want to test the nodes with the real robots and without the vision, you can fake the dice localization with:
 ```bash
 roslaunch drims_template test_spawn_dice.launch
 ```